A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Appendix A

 \subsubsection{Acknowledgments}

 The research leading to these results has been founded by Strategic vehicle research and innovation (FFI).
-We gratefully acknowledge the Royal Institute of Technology for providing us with the external RTK-GPS.
+The authors gratefully acknowledge the Royal Institute of Technology for providing the external RTK-GPS.
+The authors acknowledge the anonymous reviewers for their valuable suggestions and critical comments which have significantly improved the contents of this paper.
 The authors would also like to express their gratitude to Scania CV for providing necessary hardware, as well as software and technical support.